Choosing where to stay in Geneva isn’t simple, especially if you’re visiting for the first time.

-Old Town the perfect place to stroll around and explore as well as the best choice for where to stay in Geneva for first-time visitors.
+Old Town is the perfect place to stroll around and explore as well as the best base for first-time visitors.
 Besides the expected assortment of cafes and restaurants, you’ll find little antique shops, museums, and art galleries.

 If you’re looking for the top things to do in Geneva, you won’t have to travel far from Old Town.
 St. Pierre Cathedral and Geneva Town Hall are just a stone’s throw away.